First Lincoln-Douglas Debate

 This marker replaces an older marker located on the same site.
 It is located in Ottawa on the west side of IL.
 Rt.
-23, (Columbus Street) between Jackson and Lafayette in the City Park.
+23, (Columbus Street) between Jackson and Lafayette Streets, in the Washington Square Park.

 Print marker information